-PART 3 - CODE OF CONDUCT
+PART 4 - CODE OF CONDUCT

-7. Code of Conduct -
+Code of Conduct

-- (1) A designated rating organization must establish, maintain and comply with a code of conduct. - (2) A designated rating organization's code of conduct must incorporate each of the provisions listed in Appendix A.
+- 9. (1) A designated rating organization must establish, maintain and comply with a code of conduct. - (2) A designated rating organization's code of conduct must incorporate each of the provisions set out in Appendix A.

-8. Filing and Publication -
+Filing and Publication

-- (1) A designated rating organization must file a copy of its code of conduct and post a copy of it prominently on its website promptly upon designation. - (2) Each time an amendment is made to a code of conduct by a designated rating organization, the amended code of conduct must be filed, and prominently posted on the organization's website, within five business days of the amendment coming into effect. - 9.
-Waivers A designated rating organization's code of conduct must specify that a designated rating organization must not waive provisions of its code of conduct.
+- 10. (1) A designated rating organization must file a copy of its code of conduct and post a copy of it prominently on its website promptly upon designation. - (2) Each time an amendment is made to a code of conduct by a designated rating organization, the amended code of conduct must be filed, and prominently posted on the organization's website, within five business days of the amendment coming into effect.

+Waivers

+11. A designated rating organization's code of conduct must specify that a designated rating organization must not waive provisions of its code of conduct.

-PART 4 - COMPLIANCE OFFICER
+PART 5 - COMPLIANCE OFFICER

-10. Compliance Officer -
+Compliance Officer

-- (1) A designated rating organization must have a compliance officer that monitors and assesses compliance by the designated rating organization and its DRO employees with the organization's code of conduct and with securities legislation. - (2) The compliance officer must report to the board of directors of the designated rating organization as soon as reasonably possible if the compliance officer becomes aware of any circumstances indicating that the designated rating organization or its DRO employees may be in non-compliance with the organization's code of conduct or securities legislation and any of the following apply: - (a) the non-compliance would reasonably be expected to create a significant risk of harm to a rated entity or the rated entity's investors; - (b) the non-compliance would reasonably be expected to create a significant risk of harm to the capital markets;

-- (c) the non-compliance is part of a pattern of non-compliance. - (3) The compliance officer must not, while serving in such capacity, participate in any of the following: - (a) the development of credit ratings, methodologies or models; - (b) the establishment of compensation levels, other than for DRO employees reporting directly to the compliance officer. - (4) The compensation of the compliance officer and of any DRO employee that reports directly to the compliance officer must not be linked to the financial performance of the designated rating organization and must be determined in a manner that preserves the independence of the compliance officer's judgment.
+- 12. (1) A designated rating organization must not issue a credit rating unless it, or a DRO affiliate that is a parent of the designated rating organization, has a compliance officer that monitors and assesses compliance by the designated rating organization and its DRO employees with the organization's code of conduct and with securities legislation. - (2) The compliance officer must regularly report on his or her activities directly to the board of directors. - (3) The compliance officer must report to the board of directors as soon as reasonably possible if the compliance officer becomes aware of any circumstances indicating that the designated rating organization or its DRO employees may be in non-compliance with the organization's code of conduct or securities legislation and any of the following apply: - (a) the non-compliance would reasonably be expected to create a significant risk of harm to a rated entity or the rated entity's investors; - (b) the non-compliance would reasonably be expected to create a significant risk of harm to the capital markets; - (c) the non-compliance is part of a pattern of non-compliance. - (4) The compliance officer must not, while serving in such capacity, participate in any of the following: - (a) the development of credit ratings, methodologies or models; - (b) the establishment of compensation levels, other than for DRO employees reporting directly to the compliance officer. - (5) The compensation of the compliance officer and of any DRO employee that reports directly to the compliance officer must not be linked to the financial performance of the designated rating organization or its DRO affiliates and must be determined in a manner that preserves the independence of the compliance officer's judgment.

-PART 5 - BOOKS AND RECORDS
+PART 6 - BOOKS AND RECORDS

-11. Books and Records -
+Books and Records

-- (1) A designated rating organization must keep such books and records and other documents as are necessary to account for the conduct of its credit rating activities, its business transactions and financial affairs and must keep such other books, records and documents as may otherwise be required under securities legislation. - (2) A designated rating organization must retain the books and records maintained under this section: - (a) for a period of seven years from the date the record was made or received; - (b) in a safe location and a durable form; and - (c) in a manner that permits it to be provided promptly to the securities regulatory authority upon request.
+- 13. (1) A designated rating organization must keep such books and records and other documents as are necessary to account for the conduct of its credit rating activities, its business transactions and financial affairs and must keep such other books, records and documents as may otherwise be required under securities legislation. - (2) A designated rating organization must retain the books and records maintained under this section - (a) for a period of seven years from the date the record was made or received, whichever is later; - (b) in a safe location and a durable form; and - (c) in a manner that permits it to be provided promptly to the securities regulatory authority upon request.

-Part 6 - FILING REQUIREMENTS
+Part 7 - FILING REQUIREMENTS

-12. Filing Requirements -
+Filing Requirements